Before installing the Bold Checkout app, please ensure your commercetools site and storefront are created.

 - Select Save.

-Bold Checkout can use default tax rates for US and Canada.
-These are calculated at the most up-to-date rates that we have available.
+Bold Checkout can use default tax rates for both the US and Canada.
+These rates are calculated at the most up-to-date rates that we have available.
 Your warehouse zone will determine how and where your taxes are calculated from.

 - From within Bold Checkout, select Payment Options, then Tax Settings.